Anadea/pre-commit-config-shellcheck/README.rst

 pre-commit-config-shellcheck documentation
 ==========================================

-*pre-commit-config-shellcheck is a tool for checking entry points in pre-commit config with shellcheck.*
+*pre-commit-config-shellcheck is a tool for checking entry points in pre-commit config with ShellCheck.*

 Installation